 United States has highly negative net exports and therefore deep international trade deficits for electronic equipment, including consumer electronics.

-The resulting cashflow deficiency clearly exemplifies US competitive disadvantages in the international electronics market, but also represents a key opportunity for United States to improve its position in the global economy through focused innovations and problem-solving.
+The resulting cashflow deficiency clearly exemplifies US competitive disadvantages in the international electronics market, but also represents a key opportunity for United States to improve its position in the global economy through focused innovations and creative employment initiatives.

-The above list also reveals other opportunities, given that oil was the only top 10 product category where America’s trade deficit narrowed from 2011 to 2015.
+The above list also reveals other opportunities, given that mineral fuels including oil was the only top category where America’s trade deficit slimmed from 2009 to 2016.

 American Export Companies